Wilfred D'sa

-Wilfred Nazareth Menino D'sa (born 12 October 1967) is an Indian politician and real estate developer who was elected to the Goa Legislative Assembly from Nuvem in the 2017 Goa Legislative Assembly election as a member of the Indian National Congress.
+Wilfred Nazareth Menino D'sa (born 12 October 1967), also known as Babashan, is an Indian politician and real estate developer who was elected to the Goa Legislative Assembly from Nuvem in the 2017 Goa Legislative Assembly election as a member of the Indian National Congress.
 He was one of the ten members of Indian National Congress who joined Bharatiya Janata Party in July 2019.
 He is currently an Independent politician.